 Small businesses located in New York can apply for and receive NYFLF funding through a certified lender.
 According to the state’s website,

 “These loans are available to small businesses and nonprofits that did not receive a U.S. Small Business Administration Paycheck Protection Program of greater than $500,000 or an Economic Injury Disaster Loan (EIDL) for COVID-19 of greater than $150,000, and small landlords.
 The loans are not forgivable in part or whole.
 The loans will need to be paid back over a 5-year term with interest.”

+This iteration of the New York Forward Loan Fund is no longer available.
 If you own a New York-based business and meet the above-outlined qualifications, you can read more about the New York Forward Loan Fund here.

 Finding Local Resources

 While there are many government funding programs and grants available for COVID relief, you’ll also find support in your local area.
 Many county and city governments have offered relief funding for small businesses that can help you keep moving forward.
 Here’s how you can find local resources:

 Your local chamber of commerce is an excellent resource for new and available relief programs.
 Check out the website for your chamber of commerce to see what’s available, and consider becoming a member to stay up-to-date on the latest news and information.

 Find your local county’s website to see what information they have available for small businesses.
 If they’re offering any special programs or grant opportunities, you’ll like find this information on the website.

 Talk to other small business owners

 Your network of local small business owners are looking for the same information as you!
 Ask them about any new programs that are available or funding opportunities that they’ve found that could also help your business.